Seventh Color

-Seventh Color is the second Japanese album by the South Korean boy group Boyfriend.
+Seventh Color is the second Japanese studio album by the South Korean boy group Boyfriend.
 It was released in three different versions on July 23, 2014.

 Background

-It was revealed on May 31, 2014 that Boyfriend will be releasing their second Japanese full-length album.
+It was revealed on May 31, 2014, that Boyfriend will be releasing their second Japanese full-length album.
 The album will be released in three different versions: Standard Edition, Limited Edition CD + DVD, and LAWSON/HMV Limited Edition CD + DVD.